otabuzzman/chartacaeli-web/README.md

-# CHARTA CAELI Web Service
+# CHARTA CAELI web service
 A web service for the Charta Caeli star chart creation tool.
 The service is made up of a frontend that communicates with a backend.
 The frontend utilizes Bootstrap 4 for responsiveness and [Xonomy XML editor](https://github.com/michmech/xonomy) to edit star chart definitions on devices with appropriate display sizes.
 The backend connects the frontend with the Charta Caeli core application.
 It consists of a web application providing a RESTful API, a database and a Runner process for the actual star charts creation.

 ## Build